As if you needed more reasons to travel to Thailand, we’ve got 20 more to convince you to hop on a plane right now and

-Um, why wouldn’t you want to see this in person?
-It’s gorgeous.
-Head up to Chiang Rai to see the White Temple (and do some other cool stuff….like riding an ostrich!)
+This is one of the most unique sites you'll ever see, plus it’s gorgeous.
+Head up to Chiang Rai to see the White Temple (and do some other cool stuff).

 Places To Vacation

 A trip to Koh Lanta is basically paradise.
 Get your fill of beach days, renting scooters or kayaks, and drinking smoothes.
 Head to “Patty’s Secret Garden” for lunch and call it a day.
 Koh Lanta made our list of the best beaches in this country for a few reasons.

 There is lots to see in this bustling city, but we have your weekend itinerary for Bangkok right here to make sure you have time to see the floating markets, the Grand Palace and the great Reclining Buddha, all in a weekend.